 What Is The Meaning Of Carbuncle?

 Carbuncle is a swollen, red, inflamed and very painful cluster of boils.
 All the boils are interlinked and connected to one and another.
-Carbuncle are a type of an abscess formed under the skin.
+Carbuncle is a type of an abscess formed under the skin.
 They are caused when a hair follicle is infected by bacteria called staphylococcus aureus bacteria.
 They thrive on areas of the body where there is abundant hair.
 A carbuncle is filled with thick pus, blood cells and dead skin cells.
 They must be drained in order to be healed and they leave scars once they are completely cured.

 Carbuncles can occur on any part of the body namely on the back, behind the neck, thighs, groin, buttocks, armpits, scalp, and legs.
 If you start to get carbuncles on your face (chin, nose or cheeks) then it is cause for worry.